 For a human resources specialist in search of staff to hire or a professional in transition to a new job, knowing about the Malaysian job market and what salaries to expect for certain levels of qualification and diplomas will come in handy.
 Here are some details about what compensation correspond to a large range of jobs in Malaysia.

-Recruitment and human resources agencies often compile the data from their jobs offers and applications matching to inform the actors of the jobs markets they operate in.
+Recruitment, jobs portals and human resources agencies often compile the data from their jobs offers and applications matching to inform the actors of the jobs markets they operate in.
 With useful data both for companies and jobs applicants, they help the staffing needs of businesses and professionals in search of the right compensation for their skills.

 As for this guide on Malaysia, salary guides and resources are published for various ASEAN countries:

 Assessing the costs of human resources in Malaysia

 Though it has seen more enthusiastic periods, Malaysia still consistently sees solid growth.
 The imposition of a new tax, the Goods and Services Tax, has weighed upon business, but the growing healthcare, technology and e-commerce sectors also bring a new breath to the Malaysian economy.